andrewkmag/andrewkmag.github.io/_pages/about.md

 ---
 layout: page
-title: About
+title: About Me
 description: I'm a creative and curious person who has a lot of experience and fond moments working with design, websites, and marketing.
 permalink: /about/
-image: '/images/01-2.jpg'
+image: '/images/01-andrew-2.jpg'
-image_caption: 'Photo by [Bruce Dixon](https://unsplash.com/photos/3M9WJQVHzog) on [Unsplash](https://unsplash.com/)'
+image_caption: 'Photo by Andrew Magdurulan'
 ---

 Hymnals are books with collections of musical hymns that can typically be found in churches.
 Prayerbooks or missals are books that contain written prayers and are commonly carried by monks, nuns, and other devoted followers or clergy.
 Lap books are a learning tool created by students.